zhanghaoyu9931/KuafuPrimer/README.md

    Notably, you may need to install [**torch==1.12.0+cu113**](https://pytorch.org/get-started/previous-versions/) manually.

 ###### Dependencies

 User needs to download the [silva.nr_v138_1](https://mothur.org/wiki/silva_reference_files/) dataset for taxonomic classification using mothur tool.
 These files should be saved as:

 1. `Model_data/Silva_ref_data/silva.nr_v138_1.align`
 2. `Model_data/Silva_ref_data/silva.nr_v138_1.tax`

-Other SILVA dataset files we have processed before need to be downloaded from "Zenodo dataset", and put them in the directory `Model_data/Silva_ref_data/`.
+Other dataset files the KuafuPrimer requires are provided in Zenodo website, and user needs to download and put them in the directory `Model_data/Silva_ref_data/`.
 The script to produce these files is in the `DataProcess_and_InsilicoEvaluation.ipynb`.

-There are some tool requirements before running the program：
+There are some tool requirements before running the KuafuPrimer：

 1. [mothur](https://mothur.org/) (version == 1.48.0)
 2. [muscle](https://drive5.com/muscle) (version == 5.1)